wadep23/entertain-me-redux/README.md

 ![badgeImage](https://img.shields.io/badge/license-MIT-blue)

 ## Description
 An single page application that presents info on a specific movie, show or video game based on certain criteria a user enters.
-Behaving like a multi-page app, users can efficiently sort between through media, save what they are interested in, and share their playlists with friends and fellow users.
+Behaving like a multi-page app, users can efficiently sort through media, save what they are interested in, and share their playlists with friends and fellow users.
 ## UserStory
 AS A USER
 I WANT to search for new movies, tv shows, and/or video games